 The choices you make on a daily basis do impact your fertility.
 This is true not only for women but also men.
 While some causes of male factor infertility are out of a man’s control, choosing a healthy lifestyle is a great place to start in order to have some power over the health and vitality of your sperm.
 Here are some tips to guide you in making smarter choices for healthy sperm:

 Smoking lowers sperm count and reduces its mobility.
 Some studies have shown that tobacco can impact the DNA in the sperm and increase the risk of infertility and increased risk for miscarriage for your partner.
+Quitting can be difficult but using a vape from MagicVaporizers might make the process easier.
+With the awareness of smoking and its impact on health, you would think that quitting would be many people’s priority.
+But this isn’t the case.
+Maybe you will have a slight change of heart if you find out that if you have quit smoking within the last 12 months, something like your life insurance policies will be lower than it would be for someone is a smoker.
+If you’ve never heard this before, sites like www.moneyexpert.com can keep you up to date and allow you to see the benefits quitting smoking can have on yourself and the impact of your future family.
 The good news is that if you quit, the damage can be reversed.
 It takes three months to repair your sperm after you cease smoking.
 Smoking marijuana can also significantly lower the body’s hormone levels and decrease your sperm count.

 Do not take testosterone